fabianliebig/baybe_dev/tests/performance_tests/README.md

 ## Adding a new test case

 Each scenario type of BayBE is represented by a separate test case.
-These are collected in the `testcases` folder where a file for each test scenario type a list of the respective test case class is provided.
+These are collected in the `test_cases` folder where a file for each test scenario type a list of the respective test case class is provided.
 Here, a new entry can be added which holds the parameter for executing the simulation.
-For adding or reusing parameter and lookups, the folder `testcases/data` holds dictoraries for the respective parameter in the `parameter.py` file and the lookup tables in the `lookups.py` file.
+For adding or reusing parameter and lookups, the folder `test_cases/data` holds dictoraries for the respective parameter in the `parameter.py` file and the lookup tables in the `lookups.py` file.
 The Keyes are used to reference the parameter and lookups in the test scenarios, making them more readable and maintainable.
-Lookups are often saved as csv files which is done under the `testcases/data/lookup_data` folder.
-For including a callable for the lookup or parameter, files are provided to implement the respective function under `testcases/data/gen_lookup_functions.py` for Lookups and `testcases/data/gen_parameter_functions.py` for parameters.
+Lookups are often saved as csv files which is done under the `test_cases/data/lookup_data` folder.
+For including a callable for the lookup or parameter, files are provided to implement the respective function under `test_cases/data/gen_lookup_functions.py` for Lookups and `test_cases/data/gen_parameter_functions.py` for parameters.
 Datasets can also be build there if needed.

 ### Example for adding the experiment test case cell_media

-1. Add the lookup csv file `cell_media.csv` to the `testcases/data/lookup_data` folder
+1. Add the lookup csv file `cell_media.csv` to the `test_cases/data/lookup_data` folder
-2. Reference the lookup in the `testcases/data/lookups.py` file by adding the following line:
+2. Reference the lookup in the `test_cases/data/lookups.py` file by adding the following line:

     ```python
     [...]